wasp-lang/wasp/web/docs/auth/overview.md

 To implement access control in your app, each operation must check `context.user` and decide what to do.
 For example, if `context.user` is `undefined` inside a private operation, the user's access should be denied.

 When using WebSockets, the `user` object is also available on the `socket.data` object.
 Read more in the [WebSockets section](../advanced/web-sockets#websocketfn-function).

+## Sessions

+Wasp's auth uses sessions to keep track of the logged-in user.
+The session is stored in `localStorage` on the client and in the database on the server.
+Under the hood, Wasp uses the excellent [Lucia Auth v3](https://v3.lucia-auth.com/) library for session management.

+When users log in, Wasp creates a session for them and stores it in the database.
+The session is then sent to the client and stored in `localStorage`.
+When users log out, Wasp deletes the session from the database and from `localStorage`.

 ## User Entity